 - 3.1 There is no place for extremist views of any kind at Centrepoint, whether from internal sources such as learners, staff or managers or external sources from external agencies or individuals. - 3.2 We recognise that extremism and exposure to extremist materials and influences can lead to poor outcomes for learners and also impact on our reputation and so should be addressed as a safeguarding concern as set out in this policy. - 3.3 We also recognise that if we fail to challenge extremist views we are failing to protect our learners and staff.
-Extremists of all persuasions aim to develop destructive relationships between different communities by promoting division, fear and mistrust of others based on ignorance or prejudice and thereby limiting the life chances of staff and learners. - 3.4 We are aware that young people and adults can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources and media, including via the internet.
+Extremists of all persuasions aim to develop destructive relationships between different communities by promoting division, fear and mistrust of others based on ignorance or prejudice and thereby limiting the life chances of staff and learners. - 3.4 We are aware that young people and adults can be exposed to extremist influences or prejudiced views from an early age which emanate from a variety of sources and media, including the internet.
 At times, learners may themselves reflect or display views that may be discriminatory, prejudiced or extremist, including using derogatory language.
-Any prejudice, discrimination or extremist views, including derogatory language, displayed by learners, employers or staff will always be challenged and where appropriate dealt with in line with Centrepoint's Code of Conduct. - 3.5 Where there is misconduct by an assessor or member of staff, Centrepoint will suspend the individual(s) from all duties that involve interaction with learners and employers and will carry out a full investigation.
-If any claims are substantiated then the member of staff will be dismissed and this matter will be handed over to the Police. - 3.6 As part of wider safeguarding responsibilities, Centrepoint staff will be alert to: - Disclosures by learners of their exposure to extremist actions, views or materials of others, such as in their homes or community groups, especially where learners have not actively sought these out. - Graffiti symbols, writing or art work promoting extremist messages or images - Learners accessing extremist material online, including through social networking sites - Learners voicing opinions drawn from extremist ideologies and narratives - Use of extremist or 'hate' terms to exclude others or incite violence - Intolerance of difference, whether secular or religious or based on, but not exclusive to, gender, disability, homophobia, race, colour or culture - Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views
+Any prejudice, discrimination or extremist views, including derogatory language, displayed by learners, employers or staff will always be challenged and where appropriate dealt with in line with Centrepoint's Code of Conduct. - 3.5 We will ensure that all our staff are equipped to recognise extremism and are skilled and confident enough to challenge it.
+Staff will be expected to undertake the Prevent Duty training through Learning Point within their induction period. - 3.6 Where there is misconduct under this policy by a trainer or member of staff, Centrepoint will suspend the individual(s) from all duties that involve interaction with learners and employers and will carry out a full investigation.
+Misconduct is defined as unacceptable or improper behaviour or neglect of duties.
+If any claims are substantiated then the member of staff will be dismissed and this matter will be handed over to the Police. - 3.7 As part of wider safeguarding responsibilities, Centrepoint staff will be alert to: - disclosures by learners of their exposure to extremist actions, views or materials of others, such as in their homes or community groups, especially where learners have not actively sought these out; - Graffiti symbols, writing or art work promoting extremist messages or images; - Learners accessing extremist material online, including through social networking sites;